awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Real-time Inference on Amazon SageMaker
 ========================================

-GraphStorm CLIs for model inference on :ref:`signle machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to handle large datasets, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
+GraphStorm CLIs for model inference on :ref:`single machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to handle large datasets, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
 This is typically referred to as offline inference, where the